 Study Spanish in Madrid, Spain

 Therefore, practically no argument could be made against the capital of the kingdom sitting in Madrid, other than, perhaps, the fact that historically there have been several others.
-Certainly, the city might not have the millenary roots boasted by, for instance, Cádiz, or the Roman heritage of Zaragoza, but ever since the beginning of the XVII century, this previously unimportant town has been at the center of the political and economic life of the country.
+Certainly, the city might not have the millenary roots of Cadiz, or the Roman heritage of Zaragoza, but since the 16th century, this previously unimportant town has been at the center of the Spain's political and economic life.

 From Philip III to Charles III

-The emergence of Madrid as the administrative center of the kingdom would come towards the middle of the XVI century, following the abdication of the Holy Roman Emperor Charles V, whose vast fiefdom would be split between his brother, Ferdinand, who would become the Austrian Emperor, and his son, Philip, who would become King Philip II of Spain.
+The emergence of Madrid as the administrative center of the kingdom would come towards the middle of the 16th century, following the abdication of the Holy Roman Emperor Charles V, whose vast fiefdom would be split between his brother, Ferdinand, who would become the Austrian Emperor, and his son, Philip, who would become King Philip II of Spain.
 It was precisely the latter who would move the court from its traditional location in the millenary city of Toledo, to the more temperate, and less imposing, Madrid.

-Spanish Is Not Just a Language
+Spanish Is More than a Language